 Santa Florentina, Catalonia (Spain)

-century castle may have only been used a few times, but it certainly has left an impression.
+This stunning 11th century castle may have only been used a few times, but it certainly has left an impression.
 The castle of Santa Florentina is listed as a cultural heritage monument, while it is private property there is a museum and yearly festival for classical music.
 Fans know the castle as Horn Hill, home to House Tarly.
 Series favourite, Samwell Tarly, travels to his family home planning to leave Gilly and her baby there when he learns that the citadel does not take women or children.

 As mentioned, the castle is private but there are a few ways to get inside including booking a general tour, group tour or VIP tour.
 Visit: http://castelldesantaflorentina.com/visit/excursions/